 Most women who have abnormal cervical screening tests do not have cervical cancer.
-Most have early cell changes that can be monitored (since they often go away on their own) or treated early (to prevent problems later).
+Most have early cell changes that can be monitored, since they often go away on their own – or treated early, to prevent problems later.
 So, get the follow-up visits, tests, or treatment that your health care provider advises.

-Good News About Preventing Cervical Cancer
+Preventing Cervical Cancer

+- Cervical cell changes happen slowly.
 It can take many years for cells infected with HPV to develop into cervical cancer.

-Because of improvements in cervical cancer screening, guidelines now recommend less frequent screening than before.
+- Better screening tests mean less frequent screening.
+Because of improvements in cervical cancer screening, guidelines now recommend less frequent screening.